ConvAF/NovaAI/README.md

 which installs the application as a package in developer (local edit) mode.

+### Configuration

+Create a file `.env` at the project root (if it doesn't exist yet) and specify the following variables before running the application:

+Several variables are stored in the `.env` file and should be configured before running the application:

+- `OPENAI_API_KEY`: The api key for OpenAi.
+- `OPENAI_ENGINE`: Which GPT-3 engine to use.
+For testing, a simpler engine is used.
+Can be one of: ada (cheapest), babbage, curie, davinci (most expensive, most powerful)

 ### Running the application

 Before running the application, initialize the user database